satyasaila18/satyasaila18/README.md

 ## 🧠 Multimodal Deepfake Detection

 > Deepfake Detection using CNN, ResNet, RoBERTa and Deep Learning techniques for image and text analysis.
+>  Developed a multimodal deepfake detection system using Python and OpenCV to identify fake content in images, videos, and text.

 ---